 Rubbish Tip : Forget About Education & Choose Entertainment

 On Facebook I often read a newbie parent declaring they just can’t get their child to do school work.

-Another homeschooler might recommend unschooling, which is a noble theory when properly implemented, but some apply this to mean just let them entertain themselves then you won’t be disappointed.
+Another homeschooler might recommend unschooling, which is a child led education philosophy, but some apply this to mean just let them entertain themselves then you won’t be disappointed.
 They advise anything goes, abandon structured learning and leave kids to sort it out their own education.
 Suppress mother guilt.

 Really!
 Does that sit right with you!

 Note: If you are interested in unschooling there is a great deal of philosophy behind making this homeschool method work successfully.